popphp/pop-queue/README.md

 Overview
 --------
 `pop-queue` is a job queue component that provides the ability to pass an executable job off to a queue to be processed at a later date and time.
-Queues can either process jobs and scheduled tasks via workers.
+Queues can either process jobs or scheduled tasks via workers.
 The available storage adapters for the queue component are:

 - Database